-Elizabeth Blackwell: the first women to qualify as a doctor in America
+Elizabeth Blackwell: the first woman to qualify as a doctor in America

 by Sarah Blackmore, University of Bristol